What can I do with my promo slots?

 Private: Shows to users who are logged in

-Title: This is purely for your own reference, so go wild.
+This is purely for your own reference, so go wild.

-Action link: This describes what tapping on your promo image does.
+This describes what tapping on your promo image does.
 It can be an external URL linking out to content on another of your properties or to an advertiser.
 Alternatively, the tap can fire off actions within the app itself.
 These include:

-- Login: brings up the login dialog
+- Login: brings up the login dialogue

 - Settings: Takes the user to the settings screen